angular/angular/aio/content/guide/hydration.md

 ## How to skip hydration for particular components

-Some components may not work properly with hydration enabled due to some of the aforementioned issues, like direct DOM manipulation.
+Some components may not work properly with hydration enabled due to some of the aforementioned issues, like [Direct DOM Manipulation](#dom-manipulation).
 As a workaround, you can add the `ngSkipHydration` attribute to a component's tag in order to skip hydrating the entire component.

 ```html
 <example-cmp ngSkipHydration />